druglogics/ags-paper/docs/index.md

 ### Run model ensembles simulations {-}

 To generate the calibrated model ensembles and perform the drug response analysis on them we use the script [run_druglogics_synergy_training.sh](https://github.com/bblodfon/ags-paper-1/blob/master/scripts/run_druglogics_synergy_training.sh) from the `druglogics-synergy` repository root (version `1.2.0`: `git checkout v1.2.0`).
-Note that the `training-data-files` directory must be placed inside the `druglogics-synergy/ags_cascade_2.0` directory before executing the aforementioned script.
+Note that the `training-data-files` directory must be placed inside the `druglogics-synergy` root directory before executing the aforementioned script.
-The end result we get is the simulation results for each of the training data files.
+The end result we get is the simulation results for each of the training data files (a different directory per training data file).

-The following changes need to be applied to the CASCADE 2.0 configuration file (`druglogics-synergy/ags_cascade_2.0/config`) before executing the script:
+The following changes need to be applied to the CASCADE 1.0 or 2.0 configuration file (depends on the topology you are using, the files are either `druglogics-synergy/ags_cascade_1.0/config` or `druglogics-synergy/ags_cascade_2.0/config`) before executing the script (some are done automatically in the script):

-- If **topology mutations are used**, disable the balance mutations (`balance_mutations: 0`) and use `topology_mutations: 10`.
+- If **topology mutations are used**, disable the link-operator mutations (`balance_mutations: 0`) and use `topology_mutations: 10`.
-- Change **the number of simulations** to $20$ (balance mutations) or to $50$ for the topology mutated models.
+- Change **the number of simulations** to $20$ (link-operator mutations) or $50$ (topology mutations) for CASCADE 2.0 and to $50$ for CASCADE 1.0 (default value, link-operator mutations).
-- Change to *Bliss* synergy method (`synergy_method: bliss`) no matter the mutations used.
+- Change to *Bliss* synergy method (`synergy_method: bliss`) no matter the mutations used or topology.

-The results of the  link-operator mutated model simulations are stored in the Zenodo file **`fit-vs-performance-results-bliss.tar.gz`**, whereas for the topology mutated models, in the **`fit-vs-performance-results-bliss-topo.tar.gz`** file.
+The results of the CASCADE 2.0 link-operator mutated model simulations are stored in the Zenodo file **`fit-vs-performance-results-bliss.tar.gz`**, whereas for the CASCADE 2.0 topology mutated models, in the **`fit-vs-performance-results-bliss-topo.tar.gz`** file.
+The results of the CASCADE 2.0 link-operator mutated model simulations are stored in the Zenodo file **`fit-vs-performance-results-bliss-cascade1.tar.gz`**.

-To parse and tidy up the data from the simulations, use the scripts [fit_vs_perf_cascade2_lo.R](https://github.com/bblodfon/ags-paper-1/blob/master/scripts/fit_vs_perf_cascade2_lo.R) (for the link-operator-based CASCADE 2.0 simulations) and [fit_vs_perf_cascade2_topo.R](https://github.com/bblodfon/ags-paper-1/blob/master/scripts/fit_vs_perf_cascade2_topo.R) (for the topology-mutation-based CASCADE 2.0 simulations)
+To parse and tidy up the data from the simulations, use the scripts [fit_vs_perf_cascade2_lo.R](https://github.com/bblodfon/ags-paper-1/blob/master/scripts/fit_vs_perf_cascade2_lo.R) (for the link-operator-based CASCADE 2.0 simulations), [fit_vs_perf_cascade2_topo.R](https://github.com/bblodfon/ags-paper-1/blob/master/scripts/fit_vs_perf_cascade2_topo.R) (for the topology-mutation-based CASCADE 2.0 simulations) and [fit_vs_perf_cascade1_lo.R](https://github.com/bblodfon/ags-paper-1/blob/master/scripts/fit_vs_perf_cascade1_lo.R) (for the link-operator-based CASCADE 1.0 simulations).

-Also, we used the `run_druglogics_synergy.sh` script at the root of the `druglogics-synergy` (script config: `{2.0, prolif, 150, fixpoints, bliss}`) repo to get the ensemble results of the **random (proliferative) models** that we will use to normalize the calibrated model performance.
+Also, we used the `run_druglogics_synergy.sh` script at the root of the `druglogics-synergy` (script configuration for CASCADE 2.0: `{2.0, prolif, 150, fixpoints, bliss}` and for CASCADE 1.0: `{1.0, prolif, 50, fixpoints, bliss}`) repo to get the ensemble results of the **random (proliferative) models** that we will use to normalize the calibrated model performance.
-The result of this simulation is also part of the results described above (see section [above](#repro123), also considering the necessary changes applied for the topology mutation-based simulations) and it's available inside the file **`sim_res.tar.gz`** of the Zenodo dataset (also available in the results directory - see [Repo results structure]).
+The result of this simulation is also part of the results described above (see section [above](#repro123), also considering the necessary changes applied for the topology mutation-based simulations for CASCADE 2.0) and it's available inside the file **`sim_res.tar.gz`** of the Zenodo dataset (also available in the results directory - see [Repo results structure]).

 ## Random Model Bootstrap {-}